You’re invited to Typeforum 2024! 📣

 Screenshot showing Game Quitters landing page

 To set this up, Cam used the Redirect to URL feature.
 To do this, add a button link in the right-hand Question menu.
-Cam also changed the button text to make it clear to the person that they will be directed to more information.
+Cam also changed the button text to make it clear to the person that they'll be directed to more information.

 Part Three: Applying the design

 Once the Calculator and Logic was all set up, the personality test was working.
-There were still a few finishing touches left to get the Game Quitters typeform looking perfect.
+There were still a few finishing touches left to get the Game Quitters form looking perfect.

 gamequitters8.png

-2. For the first few months of its life, the Game Quitters typeform used one of the default public themes.
+2. For the first few months of its life, the Game Quitters form used one of the default public themes.
 You can access these themes by clicking the Design tab in the sidebar.

-Putting your typeform front and center on your homepage can be done in just a few steps:
+Putting your form front and center on your homepage can be done in just a few steps:

-1. Go to the Share panel and scroll down to Embed in a web page see the different options for how your typeform can look.
+1. Go to the Share panel and click Embed in a web page to see the different modes on how you can embed your form.

 2. There are six different embed options to choose from.
 Cam went for the Standard Embed option for Game Quitters.
-This allows you to load a typeform anywhere on a web page.
+This allows you to load a form anywhere on a web page.

-To set up the embed, select your desired width and height and click Get the code.
+To set up the embed, select your desired width and height and click Start embedding.

 Part Five: Integrating with ConvertKit